peerix - v0.5.0

 Lifecycle events include:

-• connection[:new,:connecting,:connected,:disconnected,:failed,:closed]: a peer's connection state changes.
+• connection[:new,:connecting,:connected,:disconnected,:failed,:closed]: fired when a peer's connection state changes.

 Peerix supports multiple signaling drivers for peer discovery and negotiation purposes.
 You can choose the driver that best fits your application's needs: